QhtSec/HelloEvidence/README.md

 # Hello Evidence - DFIR Script

 ## Description
-This is the first script that automates the collection of DFIR (Digital Forensics and Incident Response) artifacts.
-It collects system information, running processes, network connections, browser history, and Windows event logs.
+This is my first script that try to collect simple artifacts.
+It collects system information like running processes, network connections, and Windows security event logs.

-## Features
-- Collects running processes
-- Extracts active network connections
-- Retrieves browser history from Google Chrome
-- Downloads security event logs from Windows

 ## Installation
-To use this script, you need Python installed on your system.
+To use this script, you need Python installed.
 Follow these steps to get started:

 1. Install Python (if you haven’t already):
     ```bash
-    choco install python
+    choco install python # you need to install choco before ..
     ```

 2. Install the necessary Python libraries: